Fox News, Dominion Voting Systems reach lawsuit settlement in high-stakes defamation case

 "Fox has admitted to telling lies about Dominion that caused enormous damage to my Company, our employees, and our customers.
 Nothing can ever make up for that," Poulos said.
 "Throughout this process, we have sought accountability and believe the evidence brought to light through this case underscores the consequences of spreading and endorsing lies.
 Truthful reporting in the media is essential to our democracy."

 Fox's lawyers did not speak to reporters after the proceedings concluded.
-Dominion's lawyers did not divulge whether they will receive an apology or retraction from the network or its co-founder, Rupert Murdoch.
+Dominion's lawyers did not divulge whether they will receive a retraction from the network of the false statements it aired.
+There is no requirement for an on-air apology as part of the settlement, a Dominion representative and second source close to the company told CBS News.

+A spokesperson for the voting technology company said in a statement that, "An apology is about accountability, and today Dominion held Fox accountable.
+Fox paid a historic settlement and issued a statement acknowledging that the statements about Dominion were false."

 The start of the trial had already been delayed by one day, from Monday to Tuesday.